 Real estate agents and associate brokers receive no salary of any kind.
 We don’t get reimbursed by our real estate companies for our time or our expenses.
 All of our work is done on our dime and time, and the only payment we will ever get is the portion of a commission check that we receive from our company after a closing or lease signing.
 We do a lot of work that is “free” although of course we hope we will eventually be able to recoup costs at closing.
 That is not always the way things work out.

 More free advice

 I am sure I will continue to dispense free advice!
 This experience was still a good use of my time.
 I was able to tour another house on the market so I am even more on top of what is going on in my town.
 In addition, I know things about the property that might be useful when I bring buyer clients there to see the house.
 I can give one heck of a buyer tour!
 Also, I met new people, and gained even more experience in how to run my business more successfully.
 I learn from every interaction.

-So if you are thinking of selling your home in the Monroe, NY area, feel free to contact me for free advice!
+So if you are thinking of selling your home in the Kalispell MT area, feel free to contact me for free advice!
 I will help you understand what the home selling process entails, and will provide you with information that might be helpful.
 All that information is free of charge, with the hope that you will contact me when you’re ready to sell.
-And if you do wind up hiring me to sell your home, you will be getting a dedicated, enthusiastic, knowledgeable and professional real estate associate broker.
+And if you do wind up hiring me to sell your home, you will be getting a dedicated, enthusiastic, knowledgeable and professional real estate broker.
 Try me!

 You may contact me at 406-270-3667 or via email at firstname.lastname@example.org.